-Many of the common power supply sequencing methods can be implemented using the SS/TR, EN and PWRGD pins.
-The sequential method can be implemented using an open drain output of a power on reset pin of another device.
-The sequential method is illustrated in Figure 29 using two TPS54361 devices.
-The power good is connected to the EN pin on the TPS54361 which enables the second power supply once the primary supply reaches regulation.
-If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms start-up delay.
+Many of the common power supply sequencing methods are implemented using the SS/TR, EN, and PWRGD pins.
+The sequential method is implemented using an open-drain output of a power on the reset pin of another device.
+The sequential method is illustrated in Figure 29 using two TPS54541 devices.
+The power good is connected to the EN pin on the TPS54541 device which enables the second power supply once the primary supply reaches regulation.
+If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms startup delay.
 Figure 30 shows the results of Figure 29.

-Figure 31 shows a method for ratiometric start up sequence by connecting the SS/TR pins together.
-The regulator outputs ramps up and reaches regulation at the same time.
+Figure 31 shows a method for ratiometric start-up sequence by connecting the SS/TR pins together.
+The regulator outputs ramp up and reach regulation at the same time.
 When calculating the soft-start time the pullup current source must be doubled in Equation 5.
 Figure 32 shows the results of Figure 31.